How to help with your dog's scratching

 Once you know what your dog can’t tolerate well, the next step is finding a diet that excludes their trigger foods.
 There’s lots of advice in our article about feeding dogs with sensitive tummies – but in short, you’ll need to avoid whatever it is that’s causing the scratching.
 Then, with time and vigilance (no sneaky naughty treats!), your itchy dog will be looking and feeling great again.

 Does your dog scratch a lot?
 How do you help to soothe their itches?
 Maybe you’ve a top tip you’d like to share?
-Please do leave a comment and share with our community.
+Please do leave a comment on our Facebook or Instagram pages and share with our community.